Chinna (2005 film): Reception

 Malini Mannath of Chennai Online wrote, "Arjun, expectedly, does his fights and stunts with flair, his intense grim look suiting the role well.
 It's when the story moves into the second half that the director falters".
 Malathi Rangarajan of The Hindu wrote, "The first aspect that strikes one as odd is the number of climaxes that stretch the length of the film beyond a point of endurance.
 With better control over the script, the narration would have been more interesting".
 Visual Dasan of Kalki wrote Sundar made a masala out of mixing Gunaa and Kadhal Konden in second half, praised Sneha's acting and Sundar for casting antagonists Mansoor Ali Khan and Ponnambalam in humorous characters and concluded saying is it possible to make a new film on age old plot just for the screenplay which never stumbles.
 G. Ulaganathan of Deccan Herald wrote "There is a lot of drama and good performances from the lead pair, but the movie lacks depth".
+Sify wrote "What do you normally expect in a Sundar.C movie?
+Action, comedy, hot item numbers, barely clad heroines, and racy narration are his forte.
+But unfortunately, Chinna lacks some of these elements notably comedy as the director tries to make a morbid drama of an obsessive lover that moves at lethargic pace".
 Regarding the Telugu dubbed version Koti, a critic from Telugucinema.com wrote that "it is pucca [pakka] Tamil film – typical Tamil films’ clichés like a street song, silly comedy, and excessive melodrama.
 It hardly impresses".